Ronnie Brown

 The term aggregate is commonly used to describe the sediment material used for most construction projects.
 Coming in a variety of shapes and sizes, aggregate is applied as a base layer for roads, and is often mixed within cement and asphalts.

-By using aggregate, you have more control of the level in which the cement/asphalt mixture contracts and expands, preventing cracking and warping.
+By using aggregate, you can better control the level at which the cement/asphalt mixture contracts and expands, preventing cracking and warping.
 This is especially crucial when working on roads and bridges.

 How Does Particle Analysis Affect the Aggregate Industry?